WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 This is where we put the ROS 2 workspace.
 This is what is specific to each repository.
 Most of the development will take place here, and we'll go into more detail in future sections of this guide.

-### `_templates/`

-This folder holds the metadata in order for [Hygen](https://www.hygen.io) to generate templated ROS nodes.
-This will go into more detail in future sections.

 ## Setup and Installation

 **DISCLAIMER**: For developing the ROS 2 workspace, you _must_ use the created docker images.
 This is a requirement because we don't want to have to support multiple operating systems and have to deal with individual people's systems.
 The only place docker will not be used with this repository is on the actual vehicle (and with our own hardware).